JuliaPluto/HypertextLiteral.jl/README.md

 This package provides a Julia string literal, `htl`, and macro `@htl` that return an object that can be rendered to `"text/html"` displays.
-Unlike the built-in `HTML` object, this macro supports interpolation to support context-sensitive escaping and other clever fatures.
+Unlike the built-in `HTML` object, this macro supports interpolation to support context-sensitive escaping and other clever features.
 Here we show an example using triple-quoted `htl` string literal, notice how ampersands are properly escaped in the book name and author listing.